 Driving Question: How can we teach others about how the pilgrims and Wampanoag lived in the 1620s?

 Summary: Students create teaching trunks filled with hand-made artifacts to teach about Pilgrim and Wampanoag life.
 Additionally, they work in collaborative teams to build table-top Pilgrim and Wampanoag villages to teach their families about life in the 1620s.

-Why is it important to learn about US symbols and leaders?
+Driving Question: Why is it important to learn about US symbols and leaders?